omishah/portfolio-landing-page-html-bootstrap-template/README.md

 ❤️ Follow me at ``@iomishah`` :: <a target="_blank" href="https://www.instagram.com/iomishah">Instagram</a> / <a target="_blank" href="https://twitter.com/iOMiShah">Twitter</a> / <a target="_blank" href="https://www.facebook.com/iOMiShah">Facebook</a>.

-# Don't forget to tar ⭐ this repo.
+# Don't forget to star ⭐ this repo.
 Thanks.
 Enjoy ☺️